 Please see the U3A National Office website as they have a lot of innovative links to keep us all

-Keep safe, Keep well.
+Keep safe, Keep well, Keep in-touch.

 We are looking forward to seeing you all again soon.

 Our aim is to increase the knowledge and to fulfill the time of those people who have completed their working life.

 The U3A is a learning co-operative of people no longer in full time employment.
 Anyone can join - all you need is interest and enthusiasm.
 No qualifications are required and none are given.